microsoft/FluidFramework/build-tools/README.md

 build-tools is limited, and manually testing locally with the client will expose obvious things like broken incremental builds, etc.

 The easiest way to test build-tools in client is to use pnpm overrides.
-You can use the following command to update the root package.json and lockfile to link to the local version of build-tools:
+You can use the following command from the root of the repo to update the root package.json and lockfile to link to the local version of build-tools:

 ```